jpotapova/grunt-guest-talk/README.md

-Modified handout - after demo
+This is how handout should look after modifying.